Orlando Metro Drug Habits & Health Services

 Getting Drug and Alcohol Addiction Treatment in Orlando

-Central Florida in general, and Orlando in particular, struggles with being a center for illegal drug importing, which means there is also rampant substance abuse.
+Central Florida in general, and Orlando in particular, struggles with being a center for illegal drug importing, which means there is also ongoing substance use issues.
 Fortunately, there are options from city, state, and nonprofit agencies to address the issue.

 Florida Health, the state’s health and human services department, provides a list of online resources for mental and behavioral issues, including substance abuse.
 Florida’s Department of Children and Families (DCF) also keeps a lengthy list, with the help of the Florida Association of Recovery Residencies (FARR), of high-quality, certified treatment programs across the state, by county.
 Search Orange County, and there are dozens of results for drug and alcohol treatment programs available.